Updated Nov. 23, 2017

 8. I have a relative from my family who wants to confirm that we are related.

-9. I am an adoptee looking for my birth family.
+9. I am an adoptee from Russia looking for my birth family.

-10. I am a beginner in understanding DNA genealogy testing and need the best tools for figuring out my connections to my matches.
+11. I am a beginner in understanding DNA genealogy testing and need the best tools for figuring out my connections with my matches.

 Test with Family Tree DNA, where you can learn the common matches of each person with whom you are matched and can use a chromosome browser to see which matches have the same ancestors.